 The IHSA provides an instructional video on Hands-Only Cardiopulmonary Resuscitation and Automated External Defibrillators.
-District 131 encourages parents along with their families to watch the video that is accessible on the D131 website, www.d131.org under the Athletic tab and at http://www.ihsa.org/Resources/Sportsmedicine/CPRTraining.aspx.
+District 131 encourages parents along with their families to watch the video that is accessible on the D131 website, www.ihsa.org/Resources/Sportsmedicine/CPRTraining.aspx.